-Revenue is derived primarily from premium income generated by the sale of the guaranteed and unguaranteed portions of SBA loans, interest income on SBA loans held for investment, servicing fee income on the guaranteed portions of SBA loans previously sold, servicing income for loans originated by other lenders for which NSBF is the servicer, and financing and billing services, classified as other income above, provided by Newtek Business Credit ("NBC").
+Revenue is derived primarily from premium on loan sales generated by the sale of the guaranteed and unguaranteed portions of SBA loans, interest income on SBA loans held for investment, servicing fee income on the guaranteed portions of SBA loans previously sold, servicing income for loans originated by other lenders for which NSBF is the servicer, and receivable factoring and billing services, classified as other income above, provided by Newtek Business Credit ("NBC").
 Most SBA loans originated by NSBF charge an interest rate equal to the Prime rate plus an additional percentage amount; the interest rate resets to the current Prime rate on a monthly or quarterly basis which will result in changes to the amount of interest accrued for that month and going forward and a re-amortization of a loan's payment amount until maturity.

-NSBF stopped originating new loans in the fourth quarter of 2008 although loan fundings continued through the first quarter of 2009.
-First quarter 2009 premium income, and its increase over the same period in 2008, was due primarily to an increase in the dollar amount of guaranteed loans sold as well as a change in the method of valuing servicing assets created at the time of sale.
-The Company sold 13 guaranteed loans in the three months ended March 31, 2009, aggregating \$7,302,000 compared to 13 loans sold aggregating \$2,471,000 in the same period for the prior year; the period's sales primarily consisted of loans funded over current and previous quarters that had been held for sale due to capital market conditions.
-The Company does not expect to generate material premium income until NSBF begins to originate new loans.
-As a result of the dislocation in the secondary market for guaranteed loan sales, premiums on guaranteed loan sales dropped from an average of 108.6% with 1% servicing in the quarter ended March 31, 2008 to an average of 102.4% with 1% servicing in the quarter ended March 31, 2008 to an average of 102.4% with 1% servicing in the quarter ended March 31, 2008 to an average of 102.4% with 1% servicing in the quarter ended March 31, 2008 to an average of 102.4% with 1% servicing in the quarter ended March 31, 2008 to an average of 3.4% servicing.
+NSBF stopped originating new loans in the fourth quarter of 2008 although loan fundings continued through the first quarter of 2009 along with one additional new origination in the second quarter of 2009.
+First six months 2009 premium income, and its increase over the same period in 2008, benefited primarily from a change in the method of valuing servicing assets created at the time of sale.
+The Company sold 14 guaranteed loans in the six months ended June 30, 2009, aggregating \$8,802,000 compared to 35 loans sold aggregating \$9,818,000 in the same period for the prior year.
+With the exception of one new loan originated in June 2009, the period's sales primarily consisted of loans funded over previous quarters that had been held for sale due to capital market conditions.
+The Company does not expect to generate material premium income until NSBF begins to originate new loans in substantial volumes.
+As a result of the dislocation in the secondary market for guaranteed loan sales through April 2009, premiums on guaranteed loan sales dropped from an average of 107.6% with 1% servicing in the six months ended June 30, 2008 to an average of 102.4% with 1% servicing through March 31, 2009.
+As a result of this decrease, management made the business decision to sell its guaranteed loans available for sale through March 31, 2009 at par with an average of 3.4% servicing.
+In June 2009, with the secondary market returning to somewhat normalized levels, the Company sold one newly originated guaranteed loan aggregating \$1,500,000 at a premium of 107.55%.
 To more appropriately value the servicing asset created under current secondary market conditions, management utilized a discounted cash flow model, which uses valuation techniques to convert future amounts to a single present amount and is based on the value indicated by current market expectations about those future amounts.
-The premium earned reflects the valuation of the newly created servicing assets, not cash earned at the time of the sales.
+The premium earned on those loans sold at par reflects the valuation of the newly created servicing assets, not cash earned at the time of the sales.